Aijunly/aijunly.github.io/_teaching/001-MT-2025-Autumn.md

 ---
-title: "Operations Research and Optimization"
+title: "Matrix Theory"
 collection: teaching
-type: "Undergraduate"
+type: "Postgraduate"
-permalink: /teaching/000-ORO-2025-Spring
+permalink: /teaching/000-MT-2025-Autumn
-venue: "JUST, ChangShan Campus"
+venue: "JUST, Mengxi Campus"
-date: 2025-02-17
+date: 2025-09-17
 location: "Zhenjiang, China"
 ---

 From basic to advance with your small steps

 From advance to real world with your small steps